apache/iceberg/format/puffin-spec.md

 #### `delete-vector-v1` blob type

-A serialized delete vector that represents the positions of rows in a file that are deleted.
+A serialized delete vector (bitmap) that represents the positions of rows in a file that are deleted.
 A set bit at position P indicates that the row at position P is deleted.

-The bitmap supports positive 64-bit positions, but is optimized for cases where most positions fit in 32 bits by using a collection of 32-bit Roaring bitmaps.
+The vector supports positive 64-bit positions, but is optimized for cases where most positions fit in 32 bits by using a collection of 32-bit Roaring bitmaps.
-64-bit positions are divided into a 32-bit "key" using the most significant 4 bytes and a 32-bit position using the least significant 4 bytes.
-For each key in the set of positions, a 32-bit Roaring bitmap is maintained to store a set of 32-bit positions for that key.
+64-bit positions are divided into a 32-bit "key" using the most significant 4 bytes and a 32-bit sub-position using the least significant 4 bytes.
+For each key in the set of positions, a 32-bit Roaring bitmap is maintained to store a set of 32-bit sub-positions for that key.

-To test whether a certain position is set, its most significant 4 bytes (the key) are used to find a 32-bit bitmap and the least significant 4 bytes are tested for inclusion in the bitmap.
+To test whether a certain position is set, its most significant 4 bytes (the key) are used to find a 32-bit bitmap and the least significant 4 bytes (the sub-position) are tested for inclusion in the bitmap.
 If a bitmap is not found for the key, then it is not set.

+The serialized blob contains:
+* The length of the vector and magic bytes stored as 4 bytes, little-endian
+* A 4-byte magic sequence, `D1D33964` (1681511377 as 4 bytes, little-endian)
+* The vector, serialized as described below
+* A 4-byte CRC-32 checksum of the serialized vector

-The serialized blob starts with a 4-byte magic sequence, `D1D33964` (1681511377 stored as 4 bytes, little-endian).
-Following the magic bytes is the serialized collection of bitmaps.
-The collection is stored using the Roaring bitmap ["portable" format][roaring-bitmap-portable-serialization].
+The position vector is serialized using the Roaring bitmap ["portable" format][roaring-bitmap-portable-serialization].
 This representation consists of: